Non-custodial · recurring + one-time · multi-chain

 Latest internal platform audit (May 2026) available on request — email security@opensettle.io.
 SOC 2 Type I pursuit is gated by a post-launch commercial milestone; the engagement letter will be published when signed.

-Because the architecture is non-custodial, OpenSettle does not act as a money transmitter between buyer and seller.
+Because the architecture is non-custodial, funds never pass through OpenSettle on their way from buyer to seller — the basis for our position that we sit outside money-transmission scope.
 Each merchant remains responsible for its own licensing and compliance in the jurisdictions where it operates.

 The questions